 - 3. Radiology departments wanting to hire students on a paying basis may do so.
 However, such activities may not be used for purposes of obtaining clinical education hours. - 4.
 During the course of clinical education, students will be required to perform the duties of a radiologic technologist.
 These activities are considered essential for the education of competent radiographers.
 Students are not to consider such activities as student exploitation, and are expected to participate in all clinical exams. - 5.
 If the student can demonstrate that (s)he has been exploited during clinical education, the student is advised to bring all relevant information and documentation to the attention of the program director or clinical coordinator. - 6.
-Students are required to attend regularly scheduled clinical education shifts, and remain in their assigned locations. - 7.
-Students and clinical sites are required to follow the JRCERT and Casper College Radiography program policies in regard to direct, indirect and repeat supervision.
+Students are required to attend regularly scheduled clinical education shifts, and remain in their assigned locations.
+However, it is understood that availability of scheduled procedures fluctuates and therefore, at the discretion of the supervising technologist, in order to optimize the student's clinical education experience, the student may participate in another appropriate area of the radiology department.
+Please note, a minimum 1:1 student/precepting staff ratio must be maintained and students scheduled to a specific area have preferential choice for participation and competencies in that area. - 7.
+Students and clinical sites are required to follow the JRCERT and Casper College Radiography program policies in regard to direct, indirect, and repeat supervision.